tunegpt/tunegpt.github.io/docs/index.md

 - You can't validate your generalization of customer's mental language model without their feedback on your prototype's predictions.

-A key principle in Toyota's Lean manufacturing is Go See or Gemba, which means “go see with their own eyes”, rather than sit behind desks or believe that the truth can be learned only from reports or numbers.
+A key principle in Toyota's Lean manufacturing is Go See or Gemba, which means "go see with your own eyes, rather than sit behind desks or believe that the truth can be learned only from reports or numbers".
 For your language AI feature its means getting a prototype in front of customers and watching their reaction to see if you are on the right track.
 Some one must get down and dirty with the data, and document the mental model of your customer (or subject matter expert).
 Eric Evan coined a term for this, Knowledge Crunching.

-## The CTO's four point pre-flight safety check in making a prototype**
+## The CTO's four point pre-flight safety check in making a prototype

 1. Knowledge Crunching: Do you continuously update a high-level design document (Rosetta Stone) as you reach consensus on translating the mental model of your subject matter experts?
 2. Scope: Do you continuously narrow the scope when you find edge cases that are too expensive to solve using AI, at the moment, or can be solved with cheap expert rules?